 Luxuriate in the Artistic Haven of Leeu Estates, Franschhoek

 When you arrive at the gate of a property, are greeted by name and “We’ve been expecting you”, you know that you’re going to be in for a special stay.
-Leeu Estates, part of the the Leeu Collection portfolio, is set at the foot of the Dassenberg mountains in Franschhoek and is owned by Analjit Singh, who has become synonymous with new development in the area of late.
-His group has also known for its impeccable style and luxury to the nth degree.
+Leeu Estates, part of the Leeu Collection portfolio, is set at the foot of the Dassenberg mountains in Franschhoek and is owned by Analjit Singh, who has become synonymous with development in the area.

 The grounds of Leeu Estates at Dassenberg are absolutely immaculate, not a leaf is out of place.
-The drive through the property to the reception area passes lawns and young vines, all of which are perfectly manicured – nipped and tucked by a team of garden management who only operate at certain times of the day, so as not to disturb the guest experience.
-This is just one example of the degree that the team have gone to to ensure that guests have the ultimate stay.
+The drive through the property to the reception area passes lawns, young vines and the ‘bokkie’ rose garden, all of which are perfectly manicured – nipped and tucked by a team of garden management who only operate at certain times of the day, so as not to disturb the guest experience.
+This is just one example of the degree that the team have gone to in order to ensure that guests have the ultimate stay.

 The rooms, some of which are in the main house, and others that are located in the gardens of the property, all overlook the lush green lawns, which are dotted with an enviable collection of incredible artworks – one of the hallmarks of the venue.